A List of Tubular Flowers

 The tubular-shaped flowers of foxglove appears on a tall spike that reaches 5 ft. tall in which flowers varies in many colors including white and yellow, to red, pink and purple.
 Spots or marks can also be found on the flower and it thrives well on light sun, to deep shaded areas.

 It is also known in some other names such as fairy thimbles, dead men's bells, witches gloves and throatwort.

 Note: Foxglove is a poisonous plant so be careful handling with it.

 Perfume Flower Tree

-Growing up to 20 ft. in height, and preferring full sunlight to partial shady area, the perfume tree bears a tube-like shapes of white or orange fragrant flowers and resembles pua keni keni of Hawaii.
+Growing up to 20 ft. in height and preferring full sunlight to partial shady area, the perfume tree bears a tube-like shapes of white or orange fragrant flowers and resembles pua keni keni of Hawaii.

-The perfume flower tree is discovered in a rainforest in Thailand, and would grow in a pot as a shrub.
-It's fragrant flowers measures about 6 inches across.
+The perfume flower tree is discovered in a rainforest in Thailand and would grow in a pot as a shrub.
+Its fragrant flowers measures about 6 inches across.

-- Those Fragrant Flowers
+- List of Fragrant Flowers for Your Garden

 If you could have a fragrant flowering garden, or are looking for sweet scented flowering plants, here they are.
 Listing 12 fragrant flowers on this hub.

-- Those Five-Petaled Flowers
+- Five-Petaled Flowers